-There is this further joy that no man can take from me, that Jesus Christ reigns, King of kings, and Lord of lords!
-I have often told you how, many years ago, that doctrine saved my reason.
-And I am alive and here to preach because of that glorious truth of God!
-After the terrible tragedy in the Surrey Gardens Music Hall, my mind seemed to fail me, and my reason reeled.
+There is this further joy that no man can take from me, that Jesus Christ reigns, King of kings and Lord of lords.
+I have often told you how, many years ago, that doctrine saved my reason, and I am alive and here to preach because of that glorious truth.
+After the terrible accident in the Surrey Gardens Music Hall, my mind seemed to fail me, and my reason reeled.
 I had to get away and be alone.
-And so I walked about a friend's garden.
+And I walked about a friend's garden.

 Someone watched me, for they did not know what might happen to me-I was so unmanned that I did not seem able to pray or to read the Scriptures.
-But as I was walking in the garden, there came to me this passage, "Therefore God also has highly exalted Him, and given Him a name which is above every name."
+But as I was walking in the garden, there came to me this passage, "Wherefore God also hath highly exalted him, and given him a name which is above every name."
 And I said to myself, "I am a poor soldier, wounded in the battle, and lying in the ditch.
-But there rides the King, and all is well with Him, for He is King of kings and Lord of lords!"
-I seemed to rouse myself up out of the ditch and cry, "Hallelujah be to His blessed name!"
-And in that moment all my faculties returned to me!
+But there rides the King, and all is well with Him, for He is King of kings and Lord of lords."

+I seemed to rouse myself up out of the ditch and cry, "Hallelujah be to His blessed name!" and in that moment all my faculties returned to me.
 I walked into the house, and said, "I am perfectly well.
 I can preach next Sunday."
 And I did preach, the following Sabbath, from the text that had been so blessed to my own heart and mind.
-[Sermon #101, Volume 2, The Exaltation of Christ-read/download the entire sermon for free at http://www.spurgeongems.org.]
+[Sermon #101, The Exaltation of Christ]

 What matters it what becomes of me?
-Whether I live or whether I die, no man can take this joy from me, that Jesus Christ lives, reigns, triumphs, and that He shall surely come to judge the quick and the dead according to my gospel!
+Whether I live or whether I die, no man can take this joy from me, that Jesus Christ lives, and reigns, and triumphs, and that He shall surely come to judge the quick and the dead according to my Gospel.

-I preach to you, beloved, a joy that no man takes from you!
-If you begin to live by your own feelings, you will sometimes be up, and sometimes down, and be always unsettled.
-Now live on this truth of God-first, that Jesus died.
+I preach to you, beloved, a joy that no man takes from you.
+If you begin to live by your own feelings, you will sometimes be up and sometimes down, and be ever unsettled.
+Now live on this truth-first, that Jesus died.
 Then if you believe on Him, you died in Him.
-Next, that He was buried, and that your sins were buried with Him.
-Then, that He rose again, and you rose in Him-and now that He lives and reigns forever and ever, your cause is safe in His hands, and apart from your cause altogether, your spirit may rejoice that the cause of right, the cause of truth, the cause of God is secure beyond all hazard because He who went away from us for a little while, though we have not seen Him, yet sees us, and our hearts do, and will rejoice in Him!
+Next, that He was buried and that your sins were buried with Him.
+Then, that He rose again and you rose in Him-and now that He lives and reigns forever and ever, your cause is safe in His hands, and apart from your cause altogether, your spirit may rejoice that the cause of right, the cause of truth, the cause of God, is secure beyond all hazard, because He who went away from us for a little while, though we have not seen Him, yet sees us, and our hearts do and will rejoice in Him.
 Blessed be His holy name!